-Contact: Dr. Kurt W. Jefferson Phone: (573) 592-5266
+Contact: Dr. Kurt W. Jefferson Phone: (573) 592-5266 Email: kurt.jefferson@westminster-mo.edu

-Email: kurt.jefferson@westminster-mo.edu

-The Churchill Institute for Global Engagement at Westminster College offers a major in International Studies with concentrations in European Studies, Latin American Studies, and Asian or Middle Eastern Studies.
+The Churchill Institute for Global Engagement at Westminster College offers a major in International Studies with concentrations in "European Studies", "Latin American Studies", and "Asian and Middle Eastern Studies".
 Students majoring in International Studies will develop knowledge of the contemporary world through a broadly integrated program through in-depth study of one region of the world.
 Students in all concentrations will acquire skills in a language relevant to their program.
-It is strongly recommended that students majoring in International Studies spend at least one semester in an approved offcampus program.
+It is strongly recommended that students majoring in International Studies spend at least one semester in an approved offcampus study abroad program.
 Because of its interdisciplinary nature, the International Studies major requires careful planning.
 Students considering a major in International Studies should consult with the program coordinator early in their college careers.